d-istratii/Software-Design/docs/assignment2.md

 ### Assignment 1 feedback

 After receiving the feedback, we have changed the assignment 1 document that can be found in the docs section in both Assignment 2 branch and Assignment  1-revert.
 We understood that we were missing a lot of functionalities and during the modeling part of our project we managed to come up with lots of ideas that can be implemented in our system.

+### Photos

+We had some problems with adding the photos into our project. we know that is not really a nice design to have all the photos in the docs folder, however for the following Assignment we are going to put them separately.